 15. But its mountainous areas are just as stunning

 The H’Mong tribe has been cultivated on their mountains in Mu Cang Chai for hundreds of years.
 In May, the terraces are filled with water, creating fantastic geometric patterns.
-In the harvesting time, these fields turn in to brilliant yellow.
-Both provide an astonishing look and leave a flutter in the tummy for anyone who dares to witness.
+In harvesting time, these fields turn brilliant yellow.
+Both provide an astonishing look and leave a flutter in the tummy for anyone who dares to witness them.

 16. There are dozens of ethnic minorities in Vietnam, giving this country a wild diversity of culture and lifestyle.
 Each tribe has its own costumes, language, and traditional practice

 A happy smile of Red Zao woman in Sapa.

 17. Thanks to the terrain diversity and annual monsoon season, Vietnam is home to numerous magnificent waterfalls

 Ban Gioc Waterfall locates in Cao Bang province.
 This is one of the biggest cross-border waterfalls in the world.
 The falls are 98 feet high and 984 feet across, making it the widest waterfall in the country.
 A kind of natural landscape that makes you say “wow” when you see it.